Proxy Voting Policy

 Proxies solicited for items of business with respect to issuers whose voting securities are owned by the Focus Fund must be voted in the best interests of the Focus Fund.
 Proxies are voted on a case-by-case basis in the best economic interest of the Focus Fund’s investors taking into consideration all relevant contractual obligations and other circumstances at the time of the vote.
 Broad Run may abstain from voting a proxy when the effect on the economic interests of investors in the Focus Fund or the value of the Focus Fund’s portfolio holding is indeterminable or insignificant; or when the cost of voting the proxies outweighs the benefits, e.g., when voting certain non-U.S. securities.

-In some instances, a proxy vote may present a conflict between the interests of the Equity and Income Fund, on the one hand, and FCI’s interests or the interests of a person affiliated with FCI, on the other hand.
-In such a case, FCI will disclose this conflict to the Equity and Income Fund when the conflict arises and obtain its consent before voting.
-After the potential conflict analysis has been completed, all proxies that contain only routine director and auditor votes will be voted automatically on FCI’s behalf by a proxy advisory service.
-FCI has proxy voting guidelines that address proxy voting on other types of matters, such as corporate governance, equity-based compensation plans, corporate structure, and shareholder rights plans.
-For example, FCI will generally:
+In some instances, a proxy vote may present a conflict between the interests of the Equity and Income Fund, on the one hand, and FCI Advisors' interests or the interests of a person affiliated with FCI Advisors, on the other hand.
+In such a case, FCI Advisors will disclose this conflict to the Equity and Income Fund when the conflict arises and obtain its consent before voting.
+After the potential conflict analysis has been completed, all proxies that contain only routine director and auditor votes will be voted automatically on FCI Advisors' behalf by a proxy advisory service.
+FCI Advisors has proxy voting guidelines that address proxy voting on other types of matters, such as corporate governance, equity-based compensation plans, corporate structure, and shareholder rights plans.
+For example, FCI Advisors will generally: